 If the Public Guardian1 is satisfied, on an objection to the registration of an instrument as a lasting power of attorney2 being made to him by the donee or a named person3, that a ground for making the objection is established4, he must not register the instrument unless the court5, on the application of the person applying for the registration, is satisfied that the ground is not established and directs the Public Guardian to register the instrument6.
-If the donee or a named person applies to the court objecting to registration7, the Public Guardian must not register the instrument
+If the donee or a named person applies to the court objecting to registration7, the Public

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234